El Gato Negro

 An interesting range of food, but at a price

-El Gato Negro also has a restaurant area upstairs that serves full-course dinners at rather lofty prices.
+El Gato Negro also has a restaurant area upstairs that serves full-course dinners at rather lofty prices, not pleasing to travelers on a budget.
 Here you will find unique bistro-style dishes and a full wine-list that should please any palate.
-The prices, however, are not so pleasing for travelers on a budget.
-Among their starters, El Gato Negro has caesar salads with shrimp, regular salads, and a spiced mushroom tart (AR$12-19).
+Among their starters, El Gato Negro has caesar salads with shrimp, regular salads, and a spiced mushroom tart.
+Main dishes range from the scalloped pork with curried corn pudding, to fish in almond sauce over herbed couscous.

-For desserts, try the parfait de Cassis (AR$12) or the chocolate mousse with walnuts (AR$14).
+For desserts, try the parfait de Cassis or the chocolate mousse with walnuts.
 All in all, El Gato Negro is a place for fine-dining in a unique setting, and it’s worth the prices if you really need to eat something besides bife de chorizo con pure de papas for a change.
-The wine list has good Argentine favorites like Benjamin Nieto and Santa Julia, and also, somewhat surprisingly, you can get a cup of the house wine for only AR$6.
+The wine list has good Argentine favorites like Benjamin Nieto and Santa Julia, or opt for a more economical glass of house wine.

 Take a little of El Gato Negro away with you